rdswyc/DataStructures/README.md

 There are two internal implementations, one with a simple link to the next element, and another one with a double link between the next and the previous elements.

 * **Binary tree**
-A balanced binary search tree, with node count, leaves and non-leaves count, height and paths information.
+A binary search tree, with node count, leaves and non-leaves count, height and paths information.
 It has two search functions, one by key and another one by value.
 Additionally, it implements a cool pretty print method.